 Its purpose is to shed light on important community-based issues facing minority groups.
 To start with, we’re having honest and open conversations around January 26, the national mood and changing the date.

-January 26th is a day of great morning and loss for Indigenous people.
-It marks the day that in 1788, Arthur Phillip raised the British Flag at Sydney Cove, proclaiming British sovereignty over the Eastern Seaboard of Australia and beginning the process of colonisation.
+January 26th is symbolic of unimaginable loss for Indigenous people.
+It marks the day that in 1788, Arthur Phillip raised the British Flag at Sydney Cove, formally beginning the process of colonisation.

-While Australia has marked Australia Day as a celebration, Indigenous people since at least the 1930s have held counter-events, and refer to the date as Survival Day, the Day of Mourning, or Invasion Day.
+While Australian settlers have marked Australia Day as a celebration since, uh, 1994, Indigenous people since at least the 1930s have held counter-events, and refer to the date as Survival Day, the Day of Mourning, or Invasion Day.

 January 26th marks the beginning of a long and painful process of colonisation, genocide, and erasure of Indigenous peoples, languages, and culture.
 It’s a process that many see as ongoing to this date and, for many, certainly not a date that calls for celebration.

 Below, we’re bringing you a guide to the facts of January 26th.

 Language Is Important